calebsponheim/intermittent_control_project/docs/dissertation_log.md

 Last week, I tried to sort another day of data, 190226.
 Unfortunately, there's something wrong with my CUDA install or something, and it can't sort the entire file; I need to troubleshoot that.

 Right now, I'm trying to make sure that the code I run on Naama's paper data (which replicates, and works), is the same code that's running on my own data.
 They're different scripts, so it's _possible_ that something in the scripts are ruining results.
 That would actually be nice, but god who knows.

+### Update from 7/8/19

+Good news!
+Turns out that I was mismatching the kinematic timing for Breaux's old dataset.
+After correctly aligning everything, the results looked really good!
+I'm taking data from 180323, which Vassilis had sorted for Wei a while ago.
+With luck, I'll be able to show that this replicates Naama's findings, and I can present this as *something* promising at my qual.
+Whoo!